Cutting Speed for Constant-Cutting-Speed Operation Solution

 How many ways are there to calculate Cutting Velocity?

-In this formula, Cutting Velocity uses Reference Tool Life, Tool Life, Time Proportion of Cutting Edge Engagement, Taylor's Tool Life Exponent & Reference Cutting Velocity.
+In this formula, Cutting Velocity uses Reference Tool Life, Tool Life, Time Proportion of Cutting Edge, Taylor's Tool Life Exponent & Reference Cutting Velocity.
 We can use 3 other way(s) to calculate the same, which is/are as follows -

 • Cutting Velocity = 2*pi*Rotational Frequency of Spindle*Instantaneous Radius for Cut

-• Cutting Velocity = 2*pi*Rotational Frequency of Spindle*(Outside Radius of the Workpiece-Rotational Frequency of Spindle*Feed*Process Time)
+• Cutting Velocity = 2*pi*Rotational Frequency of Spindle*(Outer Radius of Workpiece-Rotational Frequency of Spindle*Feed*Process Time)

 Let Others Know